-This private domestic garden is located in a residential neighborhood of Seki City in Gifu Prefecture and was created in response to a request for a traditional Kyoto-style garden that would harmonize with a newly built home featuring a modern design.
+This private domestic garden is located in a residential neighborhood of Seki City in Gifu Prefecture.
+Ueyakato Landscape created it in response to a commission for a traditional Kyoto-style garden that would harmonize with a newly built home featuring a modern design.

-This garden villa is comprised of three gardens: the entrance garden inside the front gate, the inner garden on the north side of the living room, and on the south side of the living room, a main garden that faces the dining room and Japanese-style room.
+This garden villa is comprised of three gardens: an entrance garden inside the front gate, an inner garden on the living room's north side, and a main garden on the living room's south side that faces the dining room and a Japanese-style room.

-The inner garden features a Misaki-style lantern surrounded in white sand and an artificial mound with a large 13-tier pagoda and that has Kirishima azaleas and dwarf mondo grass planted on it.
-Traditional approaches to Japanese gardening have been used to liken the white sand to an ocean and the artificial mound to a central island.
+The inner garden features an elegant round Misaki-style lantern surrounded in white sand.
+There is also an artificial mound with a large 13-tier pagoda and deep pink Kirishima azaleas and dwarf mondo grass planted on it.
+We used traditional Japanese gardening techniques to liken the artificial mound and white sand to an island floating in the middle of the ocean.

-The main garden is built to complement the home’s modern design.
-It features a rectangular pond at its center, with a pond garden and a lawn garden flanking either side of the pond, a feature often seen in Kyoto gardens.
+The main garden is built to complement the home's modern design.
+At the center is a pond flowing along a rectangular-shaped course, with a pond garden and lawn garden flanking both sides.
+This is a common feature of Kyoto gardens.

-Additionally, the pond garden uses natural stones for the stream’s embankment and even retains strikingly traditional Japanese gardening forms such as water basins.
-Stones such as Kurama stones, Kibune stones and Benikamo stones taken from the Seven Stones of the Kamo River*, which are virtually synonymous with Kyoto, were used as garden stones.
-By contrast, the natural stones used for the waterfall stone arrangement are taken from the Kakamigahara area of Gifu and are chert stones, which are also used in the oldest gardens of the Kyoto region.
+By contrast, the pond garden uses natural stones for the stream's embankment while retaining strikingly traditional Japanese gardening techniques such as water basin arrangements.
+We used garden stones virtually synonymous with Kyoto, such as Kurama stones, Kibune stones, and Benikamo stones, all of which belong to the famous Seven Stones of Kyoto's Kamo River.
+On the other hand, the natural stones used for the waterfall stone arrangement were taken from Gifu's Kakamigahara region.
+They are chert stones, a stone variety also used in the Kyoto region's oldest gardens.

 Location: Seki City, Gifu